Technerder/KahootFlooder/README.md

  ## Install PhantomJs

-    1. Download the windows version of PhantomJS from (http://chromedriver.chromium.org/downloads)
+    1. Download the windows version of the ChromeDriver from (http://chromedriver.chromium.org/downloads)
     2. Extract chromedriver.exe from the zip file
     3. Move the file to (C:\Program Files (x86)\Python)